bitwarden/help/_articles/security/what-happens-if-bitwarden-is-hacked.md

 However, if for some reason bitwarden were to get hacked and your data was exposed, your information is still protected.
 This is because bitwarden uses strong encryption and one-way salted hashing.
-As long as you use a strong master password, your data is safe no matter who gets ahold of it.
+As long as you use a strong master password, your data is safe no matter who gets hold of it.

 [cloud]: https://help.bitwarden.com/security/cloud-server-security/